I provide clinical supervision, as well as assessments and psychotherapy for a wide variety of concerns, including but not limited to:

 Approach

-I offer thorough and collaborative assessments for mental health and academic challenges.
-This assessment process includes a clinical interview, evidence-based measurements, collaboration with relevant parties (as needed), and diagnosis.
-The aim is to create specific recommendations and develop a personalized plan to support you or your child (ages seven and up).
+I also offer comprehensive, collaborative assessments for mental health and academic concerns.
+The process may include a clinical interview, standardized evidence-based measures, consultation with relevant parties when appropriate, and diagnostic clarification.
+The goal is to provide clear recommendations and a tailored plan to support you or your child (ages seven and up).

 Education and Experience

-Before pursuing a psychology degree, I studied at Randolph College for the Performing Arts and worked as an Assistant Director in the Toronto film industry.
-My interest in human motivations led me to earn an undergraduate honours degree in psychology at Trent University, focusing on human development and attachment relationships.
-I then earned a master's degree in Drama Therapy from Concordia University.
-I completed internships with the Montreal Association for the Blind and the Jewish General Hospital, researching the bond between single mothers and their children facing behavioural and emotional challenges.
+Before pursuing psychology, I trained at Randolph College for the Performing Arts and worked as an Assistant Director in Toronto’s film industry.
+A growing interest in what shapes human motivation led me to complete an Honours B.A. in Psychology at Trent University, with a focus on human development and attachment.
+I then earned a Master’s in Drama Therapy at Concordia University, completing internships with the Montreal Association for the Blind and the Jewish General Hospital.
+During this time, I also contributed to research examining attachment relationships between single mothers and their children experiencing behavioural and emotional challenges.

-After my master's, I worked at the Phoenix Centre with children, adolescents, and families, taking on roles as a child and family therapist, in a day-treatment classroom, in local high schools and as a youth engagement facilitator for the Centre of Excellence in Child and Youth Mental Health.
+Following my master’s degree, I worked at the Phoenix Centre supporting children, adolescents, and families in a range of settings—as a child and family therapist, within a day-treatment classroom, in local high schools, and as a youth engagement facilitator with the Centre of Excellence for Child and Youth Mental Health.

-I completed my Ph.D. in Counseling Psychology at McGill University, with placements at Concordia, Agence Ometz, and the Phoenix Centre, focusing on diverse cultural and gender backgrounds.
-My dissertation examined engaging youth with mental health challenges in refining a self-compassion program to improve well-being.
+I later completed a Ph.D. in Counselling Psychology at McGill University, with clinical placements at Concordia University, Agence Ometz, and the Phoenix Centre.
+My training emphasized culturally responsive, gender-affirming care.
+My dissertation explored youth engagement in mental health by partnering with young people to refine a self-compassion program aimed at improving well-being.

-Since 2014, I have worked with veterans, and now I work with veterans, active military members, and first responders.
+Since 2014, I have specialized in working with veterans, active military members, and first responders.